Connect

 Gmail

-What the agent does with it: reads incoming mail relevant to the growth loop (lead replies, platform notifications), drafts and sends replies as you, and watches for new-lead signals in real time via push notifications.
+What the agent does with it: reads incoming mail relevant to the growth loop (lead replies, platform notifications), drafts and optionally sends as you, and watches for new-lead signals in real time via push notifications.
+Job 1:1 outreach defaults to the hosted Waveguide address above.

 Autonomy: reading is free (T0) and drafting is logged (T1).
 Sending is a T2 action — it requires approval until you create a standing policy like “auto-approve first replies to new leads.”